NontFakungkun/badminton-racket-selection/README.md

 ![athlete](images/athlete_spec_rating.png)

-Averagely, female athlete use racket with balance around 2.14 (slightly head-light) with stiffness of 3.64 (between medium to stiff shaft), while male athlete use racket with balance around 3.71 (almost slightly head-heavy) with stiffness of 4.35 (between stiff to very stiff shaft).
+On average, female athletes use rackets with a balance around 2.14 (slightly head-light) and a stiffness of 3.64 (between medium and stiff shaft), while male athletes use rackets with a balance around 3.71 (almost slightly head-heavy) and a stiffness of 4.35 (between stiff and very stiff shaft).

-Looking into the play types, Men doubles players prefer a much head-heavier (4.4) and stiffer (4.6) racket, while Men singles players use rackets with spec similar to average male athletes.
-(3.63 for balance rating and 4.38 for stiffness).
-This is probably due to the fact that Men's doubles only need to cover around half of the court and require less energy in a game.
-Therefore, the athlete decided to use a head-heavy and stiff racket for more powerful shots.
-However, that kind of play style will exhaust singles players before their games end.
-However, it seems the pattern seems to be different for female athletes.
-It turned out that female singles players use rackets with heavier heads than female doubles.
-Again, I presumed this is affected by the play style.
-Offensive play style is not so favourable in women’s doubles so they might prefer rackets with lighter head.
+Examining the play types, men's doubles players prefer much head-heavier (4.4) and stiffer (4.6) rackets, while men's singles players use rackets with specs similar to the average male athlete (3.63 for balance rating and 4.38 for stiffness).
+This is likely because men's doubles players only need to cover around half of the court and require less energy in a game, allowing them to use head-heavy and stiff rackets for more powerful shots.
+However, this play style would exhaust singles players before their games end.

+For female athletes, the pattern seems different.
+Female singles players use rackets with heavier heads than female doubles players.
+This is likely influenced by their play style, as an offensive play style is less favorable in women’s doubles, leading them to prefer rackets with lighter heads.

-Another interesting result is the racket choice of mixed double players.
-Male mixed doubles players use the balanced racket rather than head-heavy like other male play types.
-Their rackets also have a stiff rating of 4 which is less than the male average.
-For female mixed doubles players, their racket balance rating is 1.8 (slightly head-light) and stiffness rating of 3.4 which is both lower than female singles racket.
-The reason is the faster tempo in mixed doubles games.
-The athlete needs to use head-lighter rackets which have more racket speed to catch up with the pace.
+Another interesting result is the racket choice of mixed doubles players.
+Male mixed doubles players use balanced rackets rather than head-heavy ones like other male play types.
+Their rackets also have a stiffness rating of 4, which is less than the male average.
+For female mixed doubles players, their racket balance rating is 1.8 (slightly head-light) and stiffness rating is 3.4, both lower than those of female singles rackets.
+This is due to the faster tempo in mixed doubles games, where athletes need head-lighter rackets for increased racket speed to keep up with the pace.

-As an insight, while the racket balance varies for different gender and play type, the stiffness of their rackets is no less than 3.
-Even the minimum mean for stiffness is 3.4.
-This means the athletes prefer stiff rackets over flexible ones.
-They do not require the help of a flexible racket to push the shuttle across.
+As an insight, while racket balance varies for different genders and play types, the stiffness of their rackets is no less than 3.
+Even the minimum mean stiffness is 3.4, indicating that athletes prefer stiff rackets over flexible ones.
+They do not rely on flexible rackets to push the shuttle across.

-In conclusion, not all athletes opted for power, they might prefer speed and control based on the nature of the play types.
-The head-heavy or stiffer racket is not better than the head-light or flexible racket and vice versa.
-So, your racket choice should depend on your play style and support you need from the racket.
+In conclusion, not all athletes opt for power; they might prefer speed and control based on the nature of their play types.
+A head-heavy or stiffer racket is not inherently better than a head-light or flexible racket, and vice versa.
+Your racket choice should depend on your play style and the support you need from the racket.

 > [!NOTE]
 > There’s only 1 entry of female doubles players so the result might not be fully representative.

 # Interactive Racket Selection Tool